Emerson Electric Co. (EMR) Just Got Our Attention

 EMR’s Market Performance

-EMR stocks went up by 5.00% for the week, with a monthly drop of -5.82% and a quarterly performance of -10.54%, while its annual performance rate touched 16.50%.
-The volatility ratio for the week stands at 2.87% while the volatility levels for the past 30 days are set at 2.05% for Emerson Electric Co..
-The simple moving average for the period of the last 20 days is -1.48% for EMR stocks with a simple moving average of -3.41% for the last 200 days.
+EMR stocks went down by -0.95% for the week, with a monthly drop of -6.23% and a quarterly performance of -8.03%, while its annual performance rate touched 13.61%.
+The volatility ratio for the week stands at 1.30% while the volatility levels for the past 30 days are set at 2.04% for Emerson Electric Co..
+The simple moving average for the period of the last 20 days is -1.08% for EMR stocks with a simple moving average of -4.45% for the last 200 days.

 Analysts’ Opinion of EMR